The first mini labradoodle was bred in the early 1990s - almost immediately after standard labradoodles became popular.

 - von Willebrand’s disease

 Mini labradoodles have sweet and gregarious personalities.
 These dogs are known for being active, intelligent, playful, and friendly.
 Expect your mini labradoodle to be constantly involved in family activities; whether they’re running around underneath the dinner table or playing with the children, these pups always seem to be on the move.
-Many of the traits that are valued in labrador retrievers are present in labradoodles, including a calm attitude and a strong attachment to their family.
+Many of the traits that are valued in labrador retrievers are present in mini labradoodles, including a calm attitude and a strong attachment to their family.

-These dogs have a higher social tolerance than other Doodle dogs, but they still get tired fairly easy.
+These dogs have a higher social tolerance than other Doodle dogs, but they still get tired fairly easily.
 When you’re introducing your labradoodle to new people and situations, keep an eye on your dog’s mood.
 Once they start to get tired, end the interaction before your pup starts to snap or growl.
 By paying attention to your dog’s emotional needs, you can cut down on negative behaviors and help your pet have plenty of positive social interactions.

 How to Take Care of a Mini Labradoodle

 One of the reasons that mini labradoodles are so beloved is that they’re incredibly easy to take care of.
 Aside from extra trips to the vet and the groomer, you should have no problem adding one of these pups to your lifestyle.

 The Best Dog Food for a Mini Labradoodle